schmupu/ioBroker.sia/README.md

 4. SIA Objects / States

-If you receive SIA messages you see them in the states tree
+If you receive SIA messages, you see them in the states tree under the chanel accounts

 ![sia_adapter3](admin/sia_adapter3.png)

+5. Problems / Issues

+If you have problems processing SIA messages, please create an issue.
+In the issue I need the following information:

+1. Manufacturer and type of alarm system
+2. The SIA message as a file.
+You can create a file if you activate it in the instance configuration.
+3. If you use encryption (AES), then I need the key to decrypt the message again.
+4. The debug output from ioBroker when processing the message
+5. Detailed description of the error

+After you have completed points 2 and 3, please change the key.

 ## Changelog